-Eco Tracks: These research internships focus on wildlife management, conservation, ecology, biodiversity, park management and marine conservation.
+Eko Tracks: These research internships focus on wildlife management, conservation, ecology, biodiversity, park management and marine conservation.
 As a part of ongoing long-term projects, they provide students with enriching experiences while working with African wildlife and marine life in spectacular landscapes.
 Rolling admissions.

 U.S. Environmental Protection Agency: Ever thought about having a great career dedicated to improving the health and well-being of all Americans?
 Ensuring that we have clean air, pure water and better-protected land?
 You can have that career at EPA!
 EPA internships and fellowships provide a great introduction to our work, giving you a sense of whether EPA might be the right place for you.
 Internships, fellowships and other opportunities are available at our Washington, D.C., headquarters, in our ten regional offices, and at our labs and research centers throughout the nation.
 Deadlines vary.

 Chicago Botanic Garden - REU: The Chicago Botanic Garden, with colleagues from partner institutions, hosts a 10-week summer research experience.
-This program offers undergraduate participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
+This program offers undergraduate student participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
 Travel, room and board, and research costs are covered by the program.
 Participants also receive a $5,000 stipend.

 Shedd Aquarium: You’ll learn from the pros.
-Our internships offer specific, in-depth experiences to college students interested in aquarium-related careers.
+The internships offer specific, in-depth experiences to college students interested in aquarium-related careers.
 Duration varies with the program, and preference is given to students currently enrolled in a degree program.
 We do require that applicants for Animal Care Internships be at least 18 years old.

 Public Horticulture Internship: The Morton Arboretum’s Center for Tree Science offers four summer fellowships to students who are interested in pursuing a career in urban ecology.
 They consider current undergraduate candidates with strong academic backgrounds and an interest in topics such as tree biology, urban biodiversity, urban forestry, arboriculture, root biology, soil science, forest ecology, genetics, informatics, plant systematics, pathology, entomology, tree conservation, and restoration ecology.